Branivojević noble family: History

-Internal fights provided opportunity for the peripheral nobility, which would have bad consequences in the west, Hum; the Branivojević brothers entered politics in the relations with Venice, Croatian magnates and Bosnian ban.
+Internal fights provided opportunity for the peripheral nobility, which would have bad consequences in western Hum; the Branivojević brothers entered politics in the relations with Venice, Croatian magnates and Bosnian ban.
 Though nominal vassals of Serbia, the Branivojević family attacked Serbian interests and other local nobles of Hum, who in 1326 turned against Serbia and the Branivojevići.
 The Hum nobility approached Stjepan Kotromanić II, the ban of Bosnia, who then annexed most of Hum.
 The Draživojević of Nevesinje, as vassals of the Bosnian Ban, became the leading family of Hum in 1330s.